Hydraulic cylinder: Tie rod cylinder

 Tie rod style hydraulic cylinders use high strength threaded steel rods to hold the two end caps to the cylinder barrel.
 They are most often seen in industrial factory applications.
-Small-bore cylinders usually have 4 tie rods, and large bore cylinders may require as many as 16 or 20 tie rods in order to retain the end caps under the tremendous forces produced.
+Small-bore cylinders usually have 4 tie rods, and large bore cylinders may require as many as 16 or 20 tie rods to retain the end caps under the tremendous forces produced.
 Tie rod style cylinders can be completely disassembled for service and repair, and they are not always customizable.

 The National Fluid Power Association (NFPA) has standardized the dimensions of hydraulic tie-rod cylinders.
 This enables cylinders from different manufacturers to interchange within the same mountings.

 Welded body cylinder

 Welded body cylinders have no tie rods.
 The barrel is welded directly to the end caps.
 The ports are welded to the barrel.
-The front rod gland is usually threaded into or bolted to the cylinder barrel.
-That allows the piston rod assembly and the rod seals to be removed for service.
+The front rod gland is usually threaded into or bolted to the cylinder barrel, allowing for the piston rod assembly and the rod seals to be removed for service.